 It sometimes runs triple Advantage Card points events - sign up to the free weekly email to get a heads-up when these events are on.
 For more info on making the most of your Boots' Advantage Card, see the Loyalty Points Boosting guide, and see the Boots Deals page for the latest discounts.

 Particularly around Christmas and New Year, shops may offer extra gifts with the perfume, so make sure you check for any 'free gift' deals before buying.

 Plus it may also be cheaper to buy a gift set rather than the fragrance on its own, so factor this in.

 Slash scent costs with codes, vouchers and sales

-Particularly in the run-up to Valentines Day, retailers use sales, money-off codes and vouchers to lure customers in.
+Particularly in the run-up to Christmas, retailers use sales, money-off codes and vouchers to lure customers in.
 Where high street shops are often expensive, these deals mean they can sometimes beat online retailers.